jremington/UWB-Indoor-Localization_Arduino/README.md

 UPDATE 5/3/2022: First comprehensive range tests done (line of sight, antennas parallel), and there is a clear winner!

-For up to 33 m, choose this initialization option: The other options lead to 5-10 m at best.
+Choose this initialization option for range up to 33 m: The other options lead to 5-10 m at best.
+This has been the default for some time.
 ```
 //tag:
 DW1000Ranging.startAsTag(tag_addr, DW1000.MODE_LONGDATA_RANGE_LOWPOWER, false);